openaps/AndroidAPSdocs/docs/EN/Configuration/MedtronicPump.md

 Medtronic CGM is currently NOT supported.

 ### Manual use of pump
 You should avoid manually bolusing or setting TBRs on your pump.
-All such commands should be sent via AndroidAPS.
+All such commands should be sent via AAPS.
 In the event manual commands are used there must be a delay of at least 3 minutes between them in order to reduce the risk of any issues.

-### Timezone changes and DST (Daylight Saving Time) or Traveling with Medtronic Pump and AndroidAPS
+### Timezone changes and DST (Daylight Saving Time) or Traveling with Medtronic Pump and AAPS

-AndroidAPS will automatically detect Timezone changes and will update the Pump's time when your phone switches to the new time.
+AAPS will automatically detect Timezone changes and will update the Pump's time when your phone switches to the new time.

 Travelling east means you are going to be adding hours to the current time (ex. from GMT+0 to GMT+2) will not result in any issues as there will be no overlap (e.g. it won't be possible to have the same hour twice).
 Travelling west however can result in issues  as you are effectively going back in time which can result in incorrect IOB data.